samuel-hunter/posix-shm/README.md

 # posix-shm
 [![builds.sr.ht status](https://builds.sr.ht/~shunter/posix-shm/commits/test.yml.svg)](https://builds.sr.ht/~shunter/posix-shm/commits/test.yml)

-POSIX shared memory for Common Lisp.
+Common Lisp bindings to the POSIX shared memory API.

-This library is currently in its embryonic stages.
+This library is currently in its embryonic stages, and is not yet ready for public consumption.

 According to the Linux Programmer's Manual, the POSIX shared memory API (or `shm`) "allows processes to communicate information by sharing a region of memory." -- `shm_overview(7)`.
 This library provides a slim wrapper over the POSIX shm interface.